 What is a Citizen’s Charter?

-Citizen’s Charter is a document that represents a systematic effort to focus on the commitment of the Organisation towards its Citizens for Standard of Services, Information, Choice and Consultation, Non-discrimination and Accessibility, Grievance Redressal, Courtesy and Value for Money.
-This also includes expectations of the Organisation from the Citizen for fulfilling the commitment of the Organisation.
+Citizen’s Charter is a document that represents a systematic effort to focus on the commitment of the Organisation towards its Citizens for Standard of Services, Information, Choice and Consultation, Non-discrimination and Accessibility, Grievance Redressal, Courtesy, and Value for Money.
+This also includes expectations of the Organisation from the Citizens for fulfilling the commitment of the Organisation.

 Who is a ‘Citizen’ concerning Citizen’s Charter?